John Biggar.com : Climbing Instructor and Guidebook Author

 Criaglee, the wee but brilliant sound clint.

-*** JFMAMJJASOND 1, 7, 2 A very small area, but the rock is perfect and it has an idyllic grassy base.
-10-15m high.
+*** JFMAMJJASOND 1, 7, 2 A very small and remote venue, but the rock is perfect and it has an idyllic grassy base.
+10m-15m high.

 Craignaw - Memorial Crag

 **** JFMAMJJASOND 4, 4, 6, 1 Very remote, but short (15m) and steep with excellent rock.
-Entirely bird free and mostly midge-free.
+Unlike many of the mountain crags this one is entirely birds-nest free and mostly midge-free.

 Craignaw - Snibe Hill